syne-tune/syne-tune/docs/source/tutorials/pasha/pasha.rst

 --------------------------------------------

-We provide an example script `launch_pasha_nasbench201.py <https://github.com/awslabs/syne-tune/blob/main/examples/launch_pasha_nasbench201.py>`_ that shows how to run experiments with PASHA on NASBench201.
+We provide an example script `launch_pasha_nasbench201.py <../../examples.html#pasha-efficient-hpo-and-nas-with-progressive-resource-allocation>`_ that shows how to run an experiment with PASHA on NASBench201.

 Recommendations
 --------------------------------------------